PREMIUM-BLACK/premium-black-payment-for-woocommerce/src/premium-black-payment-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Premium Black Payment for WooCommerce enables your WooCommerce shop to accept cryptocurrency payments via the Premium Black platform.

 == Description ==
 Premium Black Payment for WooCommerce enables your WooCommerce shop to accept cryptocurrency payments via the Premium Black platform.
 This plugin provides a seamless integration, allowing your customers to pay with a variety of cryptocurrencies directly at checkout.

-== Short Description ==
-Premium Black Payment for WooCommerce enables your WooCommerce shop to accept cryptocurrency payments via the Premium Black platform.

 == Features ==
 * Accept payments in multiple cryptocurrencies